jg75/dfsmpy/README.md

 ##### Initial State

 The starting state.
-Must be a valid state or a ValueError will be raised.
+Must be a valid state.

 ##### Valid States